 Being a new mommy means that you have a lot of decisions to make regarding your baby’s health.
-One of the most pressing issues that can cross a new parent’s mind is figuring out the perfect method to feed their baby.
+One of the most pressing issues that can cross a new mom’s mind is figuring out the perfect method to feed your baby.

-We’ve created this guide so that you can have a better understanding of the benefits of breastfeeding vs. pumping.
+We’ve created this guide so that you can have a better understanding of the pros and cons of breastfeeding vs pumping.

 Now, let’s dive in!

 According to recent research, the mother’s breast milk is the number one source of all the essential nutrients that a baby might need.
 While both breastfeeding and pumping have this advantage in common, the former might have a few extra pros than the latter.
 Let’s take a look at these points.

 Breastfeeding Provides an Irreplaceable Bond Between the Mom and the Baby